TABLE OF CONTENTS

 Accessibility

-Building a device farm of every smartphone model takes up a lot of resources.
+Building a device farm for every smartphone model takes up a lot of resources.

 Virtual devices allow testing mobile apps across various platforms and OS versions.